sjsivert/sjsivert/README.md

 ### Common files found in all apps and packages

 -   `.prettierrc.js` - Defines the code formatting
--

 ### Build everything

-To build all apps and packages, run the following command:
+To build all apps and packages, run the following command from the root of the project:

 ```
 yarn build